-The following excerpt is from an op-ed that first appeared in The Messenger on August 19, 2023.
+The following is an op-ed that first appeared in The Messenger on August 19, 2023.
+Because that site is now defunct, we are offering the full piece here.

 A 24-year-old patient has come to see me for her annual OB-GYN visit.
 She proffers an array of snacks to her toddler son while she fills me in about wanting emergency contraception in case she needs it.
 Based on her medical history, I believe the most effective oral option would be ella, sometimes called the “morning-after pill,” which would dramatically reduce her chances of getting pregnant if she takes it within five days of having unprotected sex.
 I confirm her preferred pharmacy and send over a prescription.